FabianHabersack/nativism_dict/README.md

 library(quanteda)
 ```

-> If you use the quanteda package, please cite:
-Benoit, K, Watanabe, K, Wang, H, Nulty, P, Obeng, A, Müller, S, and Matsuo, A (2018). quanteda: an R package for the quantitative analysis of textual data. _Journal of Open Source Software_ 3(30): 774.
-DOI: [10.21105/joss.00774](https://doi.org/10.21105/joss.00774)

 To use the dictionary (_Nativism Dictionary 1.0_), please import the raw dictionary terms contained in the file [nativism_dict.RDS](nativism_dict.RDS).

 ```{r}